 Q: Does Acxiom track everything people do on the web?

 A: No. Acxiom does not collect cross-domain web browsing activity, but we do work with clients and partners who wish to use web browsing activity and our data to present more relevant advertising.
-When we do this, we comply with all applicable laws and the higher standards established by industry trade associations like the Data & Marketing Association, the Interactive Advertising Bureau and the Digital Advertising Alliance.
+When we do this, we comply with all applicable laws and the self-regulatory standards established by industry trade associations like the Data & Marketing Association, the Interactive Advertising Bureau and the Digital Advertising Alliance.

 Q: Can I see and correct information about me?

 A: Yes.
 Acxiom collects three types of data – data that helps companies market more effectively, data that helps reduce fraud and identity theft and data that helps people find businesses or other people through our directory services.
 We allow individuals to see and correct the data we have about them.
 For our fraud detection and prevention products click here.
-To view and edit our digital marketing data, or possibly opt out, click here.